-- 4.19 As a minimum, a HIA report should include: - description of the proposal for development; - scope of the HIA population and geographic area covered; - health profile of the populations affected; - identification of the health impacts; - assessment of the health impacts; - conclusions; - recommendations; and - future monitoring and management arrangements. - 4.20 For Very Major Developments, the Design and Access Statement should include a summary of the HIA process and justify the design of the scheme in light of the HIA recommendations. - 4.21 For developments requiring an Environmental Impact Assessment (EIA), the potential health impacts identified as part of the HIA should be clearly cross-referenced between both documents where appropriate. - 4.22 When determining the health impacts of a development, regard should be had to the information contained in the Joint Strategic Needs Assessment for South Gloucestershire, the Joint Health and Wellbeing Strategy for South Gloucestershire and the Avon & Somerset Community Risk Register.
+- assessment of the health impacts; - conclusions: - · recommendations; and - future monitoring and management arrangements. - 4.18 For Very Major Developments, the Design and Access Statement should include a summary of the HIA process and justify the design of the scheme in light of the HIA recommendations. - 4.19 For developments requiring an Environmental Impact Assessment (EIA), the potential health impacts identified as part of the HIA should be clearly cross-referenced between both documents where appropriate. - 4.20 When determining the health impacts of a development, regard should be had to the information contained in the Joint Strategic Needs Assessment for South Gloucestershire, the Joint Health and Wellbeing Strategy for South Gloucestershire and the Avon and Somerset Community Risk Register.

-4.23 This policy will be delivered through development management and will be supported by a Planning Advisory Note.
+4.21 This policy will be delivered through development management and will be supported by a Planning Advisory Note.
+(Until such time as a South Gloucestershire PAN is produced applicants are recommended to refer to 'Planning a Healthier Bristol' practice note, produced by Bristol City Council for further information at: